Find Affordable College Courses

 You’ll join some of the best and brightest minds around you if you attend College of Saint Elizabeth.
 The school came in at #3 on this year’s Best Health Sciences & Services Schools in New Jersey list.
 CSE is a small private not-for-profit school located in the large suburb of Morristown.

-You’ll be in good company if you decide to attend Middlesex County College.
-It ranked #4 on our 2023 Best Health Sciences & Services Schools in New Jersey list.
-Located in the large suburb of Edison, Middlesex County College is a public school with a moderately-sized student population.
+The excellent programs at Middlesex County College helped the school earn the #4 place on this year’s ranking of the best health sciences and services schools in New Jersey.
+Located in the suburb of Edison, Middlesex County College is a public school with a moderately-sized student population.

 On average, health science graduates from Middlesex County College take out $7,262 in student loans while working on their degree.

-Rutgers University - New Brunswick came in at #6 in this year’s edition of the Best Health Sciences & Services Schools in New Jersey ranking.
-Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.
+With a ranking of #6, Rutgers University - New Brunswick did quite well on this year’s best schools for health sciences and services students.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.

 After completing their degree, health science graduates from Rutgers New Brunswick carry an average student debtload of $27,000.
 This translates to an average monthly loan payment of $191, based on a 10-year repayment plan.

-Rutgers University - Camden came in at #7 in this year’s edition of the Best Health Sciences & Services Schools in New Jersey ranking.
-Located in the small city of Camden, Rutgers Camden is a public school with a medium-sized student population.
+Rutgers University - Camden ranked #7 on this year’s Best Health Sciences & Services Schools in New Jersey list.
+Located in the city of Camden, Rutgers Camden is a public college with a medium-sized student population.

 The average amount in student loans that health science majors at Rutgers Camden take out is $27,000.
 This translates to an average monthly loan payment of $191, based on a 10-year repayment plan.